 Final thoughts

 Maintaining the proper water balance is significant for us to live.
 That’s why it is important to know the right amount of water intake per day.
 You may feel thirsty when the total water content is below the normal level.
 As long as you depend on your thirst instinct, you can easily manage your water intake.
-In fact, even the 8×8 rule follows the thirst commands.
+Even the 8×8 rule follows the thirst commands.

 You can also do self-experimentation because no one can tell how much water a person needs.
 The amount of water intake depends on the individual.